High bosonic Bott index and transport of multi-band topological magnons: Bosonic Bott Index for Multiband Case

 \section{Bosonic Bott Index for Multiband Case}

 We consider a ferromagnet with localized spins on a two-dimensional Kagome lattice as shown in Fig. \ref{fig1}(a).
 The total spin Hamiltonian is given by

 where $\mathbf{S}_i$ is the local spin at site $i$ with total spin $S$.
 The first term represents the nearest-neighbor (NN) ferromagnetic Heisenberg exchange interaction $J>0$.
-The second term represents an easy-axis anisotropy along $z$ direction $(K_i>0)$ that can be different at each site.
+The second term represents the next nearest-neighbor (NNN) ferromagnetic exchange interaction $J^{\prime}$.
+In this section, we set $J^\prime=0$.
+The third term represents an easy-axis anisotropy along $z$ direction $(K_i>0)$ that can be different at each site.
 The last term is the NN pseudodipolar interaction which is an anisotropic superexchange resulting from spin-orbit coupling \cite{Moriya1960,Jackeli2009} with $F$ the coupling constant. $\mathbf{e}_{ij} $ is the unit vector connecting lattice sites $i$ and $j$ along one of the NN lattice vectors $\mathbf{a_{1,2,3}}$, corresponding to the angles to the $x$ direction $\theta_1=0$, $\theta_2=2\pi/3$ and $\theta_3=\pi/3$.

 Applying the Holstein-Primakoff (HP) transformation \cite{HPtransformation} and keeping the linear terms only, the real-space single-particle magnon Hamiltonian is